Communist Party of Canada (Marxist–Leninist): Maoism

-In 1968 the Internationalists renamed themselves the "Canadian Student Movement" and then the "Canadian Communist Movement (Marxist–Leninist)".
+In 1968, the Internationalists renamed themselves the "Canadian Student Movement" and then the "Canadian Communist Movement (Marxist–Leninist)".
 On March 31, 1970, they declared themselves a formal political party, adopting the name "Communist Party of Canada (Marxist–Leninist)".
 After a legal challenge from the CPC because of confusion at the ballot, Elections Canada ruled that the party's preferred name was too close to that of the CPC, and since that time the party has been known electorally as the Marxist–Leninist Party.
 The party ran candidates for the House of Commons of Canada during the 1974 federal election under the name of the "Marxist–Leninist Party of Canada".
 Because of the upsurge of left nationalism in Quebec, two separate parties were maintained until 1974 when the PCQ (ML) was folded into the CPC(M-L).
-The Quebec party defined a twin struggle against "Anglo-Canadian colonialism" and U.S. imperialism.

-Historians of anti-revisionism in Canada have described the CPC(M-L) as standing out among the Canadian left because of its dedication to China and Mao Zedong – with slogans such as "China's path is our path" and "China's chairman is our chairman."
-The CPC(M-L) made a point of presenting its leader almost as a brand.
-Chairman Bains was the public face and spokesperson of their party, and consistently described with accolades of praise in the party press.
-The CPC(M-L)'s publications were seen by many to copy of the writing style of Peking Review.
-At this time, China diplomatically supported the junta of Augusto Pinochet due to the latter's continued endorsement of the One China Policy and so the CPC(M-L) was silent on the overthrow of Pinochet.
-Later, the CPC(M-L) supported UNITA forces in Angola, which were also supported by the United States and white minority-ruled South Africa.
 Bains and the CPC(M-L) strongly criticized the Soviet Union and Cuba as "social imperialist".
-Projecting themselves as more militant, marxist, revolutionary and youthful than the older CPC, the CPC(M-L) embraced a strident, "vigorous" or even righteous rhetoric, projecting a two-stage struggle for liberation from US imperialist domination and "self-determination for the Canadian people".
+This stance led CPC(M-L) to support the forces of UNITA in Angola, a nominally socialist group who were fighting the Cuban expeditionary forces sent to Angola.
+Eventually it was revealed that UNITA was covertly supported by the United States and Apartheid South Africa.
+Projecting themselves as more militant, Marxist, revolutionary and youthful than the older CPC, the CPC(M-L) embraced a strident, "vigorous" or even righteous rhetoric, even arguing for a two-stage struggle for Canada's liberation from US imperialist domination and "self-determination for the Canadian people".